 September 4, 2020

-The sender and recipient’s names and addresses should be indicated in the defamation cease and desist letter.
-The sender and recipient’s details will provide information on who wrote the latter and who the letter is for.
+The sender and recipient’s names and addresses should be indicated in the letter.
+The sender and recipient’s details will provide information on who wrote the letter and who the letter is for.

 From: